contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/01_basics/02_create.md

 # Why can't I create any more APIs?

 Each plan comes with a maximum number of APIs you can create.
 When you've reached the maximum allowed number of APIs for your plan, you will no longer be able to create new ones.
-You'll have to delete and existing API in order to continue, or upgrade your plan.
+You'll have to upgrade your plan, or delete an existing API in order to continue.